How to Use Concealer to Cover Breakouts, Hide Dark Circles and MoreFebruary 27, 2023

 Using concealer is relatively simple depending on the applicator.
-If you opt for a concealer with a doe-foot applicator like the Lancôme Teint Idole Ultra Wear All Over Concealer, simply pull the product out of the tube, dab it on the areas you would like to conceal and blend with your fingers.
+If you opt for a concealer with a doe-foot applicator like the Lancôme Teint Idole Ultra Wear All Over Concealer, simply pull the product out of the tube, dab it on the areas you would like to conceal and blend with your fingers or a brush.

-If you are using a concealer with a sponge-tip applicator like the Maybelline New York Age Rewind Concealer, simply crank the formula up to the top and you’ll see it begin to seep out of the sponge tip.
+If you are using a concealer with a sponge-tip applicator like the Maybelline New York Instant Age Rewind Concealer, simply crank the formula up to the top and you’ll see it begin to seep out of the sponge tip.
 Then, dab the sponge onto areas you are looking to conceal.
-You can also use the sponge to blend instead of your fingers.
+You can also use the sponge to blend instead of a brush or your fingers.